What are RAM files and how to open them

 RAM stands for Real Audio Media.
 The RAM file format was developed by RealNetworks and was released in 1995 for use in the streaming of video and audio files over the Internet.

 The streaming technology of the RAM file format allows a user to watch a video or listen to the file's music while the data is being downloaded, eliminating the need to wait for a download to complete.

-Many radio stations use the .ram format to broadcast their content on the Internet in real time since the file allows for instant streaming and eliminates the need for download waiting times.
+Many radio stations use the .ram format to broadcast their content on the Internet in real-time since the file allows instant streaming and eliminates the need for download waiting times.

 We have identified three RAM openers that are compatible with this specific type of RAM file.

 While RealMedia Meta File is a popular type of RAM-file, we know of 2 different uses of the .RAM file extension.
 Different software may use files with the same extension for different types of data.

 We know that one RAM format is Logisim Memory Image.
 We have not yet analyzed in detail what these files contain and what they are used for.
 We're working on it.